orgrinrt/derive_display/README.md

 ## The Problem

 In Rust, types do not automatically implement the `Display` trait, which is required for types to be printable.
 This can feel like unnecessary busywork, if we simply want to print something sufficiently representing in a more human-readable form, *especially* if we already have implementations for traits that construct suitable formatted strings representing our struct.

+There's the actual derive proc-macro for display (i.e `#[derive(Display)]` for `struct`s), but that's not always ideal, and sometimes the struct just has members incompatible with that macro.

 This crate provides a solution to this by allowing developers to derive the `Display` implementation from an existing trait implementation simply by using a simple attribute.